 Kevin Dick, LEED AP O+M

-Kevin manages and implements Delta’s green building portfolio, which includes more than 10 million square feet of LEED-certified projects, and his work has led to several publications focusing on best practices around building operations and commercial, industrial and residential energy.
-Kevin’s passion is finding new, innovative connections, and often technology-based solutions that make permanent market change and enable partners and clients to be leaders in sustainability innovation.
+Kevin oversees and implements Delta’s energy and buildings strategy, which includes managing Delta’s green building portfolio and residential and commercial behavioral energy programs.
+Kevin’s passion is finding new, innovative connections, and technology-based solutions that make permanent market change and enable partners and clients to be leaders in sustainability innovation.
 Born in Atlanta and raised in Cincinnati, Kevin has a B.S. in Environmental Science from the University of Cincinnati, and a M.A. in Geography & Environmental Studies from Northeastern Illinois University.
-In his spare time, Kevin plays four musical instruments, cooks, gardens, goes on nature excursions, designs software, takes photographs, writes short stories and occasionally keeps bees.
+In his spare time, Kevin plays four musical instruments, cooks, gardens, goes on nature excursions, designs software, takes photographs, writes short stories, and occasionally keeps bees.

 Margaret Renas, PE, LEED AP O+M

 Margaret is an environmental engineer responsible for project management, implementation and development of sustainability-related projects in the Resilient Communities initiative area.
 Her work focuses on community-based vacant property and brownfield redevelopment (from initial site acquisition and investigation through site cleanup, interim reuse, and permanent redevelopment), working with local communities to assess air quality, stakeholder relationship/partnership building, and community engagement.
 Margaret received a B.S. in Mathematics from Purdue University and an M.S. in Environmental Engineering from the Illinois Institute of Technology.
 Margaret plays the violin, loves volunteering at By the Hand and has two adorable house rabbits.